NicolasPetton/Indium/sphinx-doc/debugger.rst

 Using sourcemaps
 ----------------

-Since version 0.7, Indium uses sourcemap files by default when provided.
+Since version 0.7, Indium uses sourcemap files by default.

 If you wish to disable sourcemaps when debugging, set ``indium-script-enable-sourcemaps`` to ``nil``.

 ..
-Note:: Only sourcemaps specified in separate files are currently supported,
+Note:: Only sourcemap files specified with ``sourceMappingURL`` are currently
-          inlined sourcemaps in minified files are not yet supported.
+          supported, inlined sourcemaps are not yet supported.